eclipse-theia/theia/doc/Publishing.md

 ## Pre-Publishing Steps

-Before publishing it's important to make sure that a functional Theia application can be made from the latest `next` version of the platform.
+Before publishing, it's important to make sure that a functional Theia application can be made from the latest `next` version of the platform.
 Else we will have problems with "latest" after publishing.

 - Update the forum release post to ask committers to hold-off merging any PR while the release is ongoing.